Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Experiments

 \subsubsection{Comparison Experiment with Noise and Geometric Inconsistency data}

-This subsection aims to verify the robustness of our method in dealing with noise and geometric inconsistency during the acquisition of spectral CT data.
-Regarding noise, we added Poisson noise with an initial count of $10^6$ photons, following the same procedure as before.
-To simulate geometrically inconsistent projection data, we collected data with 1441 projection angles, rotating the X-ray source once per energy spectrum.
-For the 80 keV spectrum, we collected projections at every other angle starting from angle 0, resulting in 720 projection angles.
-Similarly, for the 140 keV spectrum, we collected projections at every other angle starting from angle 1, resulting in 720 projection angles.
+This subsection evaluates the robustness of the proposed method to noise and geometric inconsistency in SCT data acquisition.
+To simulate measurement noise, Poisson noise with an initial photon count of $10^6$ was added to the noiseless data to generate noisy multi-spectral projections.
+Geometric inconsistency was simulated by acquiring 1441 projections with spectrum-dependent angular sampling.
+Specifically, 720 projections were collected for the 80 kVp spectrum at every other angle starting from 0 angle, while 720 projections were collected for the 140 kVp spectrum at every other angle starting from 1 angle.

-Figure \ref{fig7} illustrates the reconstruction results of the compared algorithms and our method with Poisson noise and geometrically inconsistent data.
-Upon observing the reconstruction results, all three methods achieve good reconstruction performance.
-However, our method exhibits fewer artefacts in the water material density image.
-Figure \ref{fig7_noise_geo_inconsistency_Profiles} provides profile plots along the 290th row for both the compared algorithms and our method in the water material density image.
-From the profile plots, it can be seen that our method yields smoother material image surfaces, which are closer to the Ground Truth.
-Table \ref{tab2} lists the quantitative metrics, including PSNR and SSIM.
-Our method performs the best in terms of SSIM.
+Fig. \ref{fig7} illustrates the reconstruction results of the compared algorithms and the proposed method with Poisson noise and geometrically inconsistent data.
+Upon observing the reconstruction results, all four methods achieve good reconstruction performance.
+However, the proposed method exhibits fewer artefacts in the water material density image.
+Fig. \ref{fig7_noise_geo_inconsistency_Profiles} provides profile plots along the 290th row for both the compared algorithms and the proposed method in the water material density image.
+From the profile plots, it can be seen that the proposed method yields smoother material image surfaces, which are closer to the Ground Truth.
+Table \ref{tab3} lists the quantitative metrics, including PSNR and SSIM.
+While dNCPD achieves a higher PSNR for bone, the proposed NeMFs demonstrates substantial advantages in reconstructing the water component, outperforming dNCPD by 3.27 dB in PSNR.
+This indicates that our method is highly robust against noise and geometric inconsistencies, effectively preserving soft-tissue fidelity under challenging acquisition conditions.